flipp-oss/deimos/README.md

 the poll interval (i.e. interval is set at 1 minute but it takes 75 seconds) the next poll will begin immediately following the first one completing.

-To post-process batches sent to Kafka:
+To Post-Process records that are sent to Kafka:

-You need to define one additional method in your producer class to post-process the batch sent to Kafka.
+You need to define one additional method in your producer class to post-process the messages sent to Kafka.

 ```ruby
 class MyProducer < Deimos::ActiveRecordProducer